frePPLe/frepple/doc/user-guide/modeling-wizard/inventory-planning/inventory-planning-parameters.rst

 =====================================  ================= ========================================================================================
 Field                                  Type              Description
 =====================================  ================= ========================================================================================
-buffer                                 non-empty string  The bufer name for which safety stock and reorder quantity should be computed roq type                               non-empty string  | The ROQ type should be one of the following :
+buffer                                 non-empty string  The buffer name for which safety stock and reorder quantity should be computed. roq type                               non-empty string  | The reorder quantity policy should be one of the following :
                                                          | calculated : The ROQ is calculated to optimize your order cost.
                                                          | quantity : The ROQ is a fixed quantity defined by the user.
                                                          | period of cover : The ROQ covers a given number of forecast periods.